LabPy/lantz/docs/guides/initializing-setup.rst

-will call the initializer in the first line and the finalizer when the program exits the block even in the case of an unhandled exception as explained in :ref:`using`.
+will call the initializer in the first line and the finalizer when the program exits the block even in the case of an unhandled exception as explained in :ref:`Safely-releasing-resources`.

 This approach is very useful but inconvenient if the number of instruments is large.
 For three instruments is still fine::